rxerium/rxerium-templates/README.md

 [![License](https://img.shields.io/github/license/rxerium/rxerium-templates?style=flat-square)](LICENSE)
 [![Templates](https://img.shields.io/badge/templates-92+-blue?style=flat-square)](https://github.com/rxerium/rxerium-templates)

-A curated collection of **115+ Nuclei templates** focusing exclusively on **zero-day and actively exploited vulnerabilities in the wild**.
+A curated collection of **115+ Nuclei templates** focusing on **zero-day and actively exploited vulnerabilities in the wild** with a few miscellaneous templates.
 Templates use passive detection techniques (version/date matching) and are organized by year for easy navigation.

 > ⚠️ **Note:** Date matching may be less reliable than version detection.
 Use with caution.